arjun372/NE591-008/README.md

 ## Docker Usage Guide

-This repository contains a Dockerfile that is designed to mimic the OS and packages available on the `remote.eos.ncsu.edu` servers.
-It uses CentOS 8 as the base image and installs various development tools and libraries.
-The Dockerfile also sets up SSH for root access in the ssh-debugger stage.
+This repository contains Dockerfiles that are designed to mimic the OS and packages available on the `login.hpc.ncsu.edu` and `remote.eos.ncsu.edu` servers.
+These Dockerfiles also set up SSH for remote debugging access with tools such as [JetBrains Clion](#development---jetbrains-clion-support).

 ### Why Docker?

 Docker is a platform that allows us to package our application and its dependencies into a container which can run on any Linux/macOS/Windows machine.
 This helps to eliminate the "it works on my machine" problem.
-In this case, the Dockerfile was needed to ensure that the code can be built, run, and debugged in an environment that closely matches the `remote.eos.ncsu.edu` servers.
+In this case, the Dockerfiles were needed to ensure that the code can be built, run, and debugged in an environment that closely matches the `login.hpc.ncsu.edu` and `remote.eos.ncsu.edu` servers.

 ### Building the Docker Image

+The current default [Dockerfile](Dockerfile) is a symlink to [eos.Dockerfile](eos.Dockerfile).
+You can change it to build for [hazel.Dockerfile](hazel.Dockerfile) instead.
+Alternatively, you can always specify the Dockerfile to use using the `-f <your.Dockerfile>` option.

 To simply run the executables, build an image from the [Dockerfile](Dockerfile) using the following command: